Skip to navigation Skip to content

 Quarterly Participation Interviews (QTIs)

-Customers who are eligible for QTIs are not eligible for the Better Targeting of Support for Refugees measures.
+Refugee customers who are eligible for QTIs are not eligible for the BTSR measure.
 Service Officers must review the customer's Activities and Exemptions details in line with QTI arrangements.
-See Quarterly Participation Interviews for Partial Capacity to work and Temporary Reduced Work Capacity (0-7 or 8-14 hours per week) job seekers, for more information.
+See Quarterly Participation Interviews for Partial Capacity to Work and Temporary Reduced Work Capacity (0-7 or 8-14 hours per week) job seekers for more information.

-The Participation Summary screen will display an Action Item if the customer requires a referral to TtW, CDP or DES.
+The Participation Summary screen will display an Action Item if the customer requires a referral to TtW, RAE or IEA.

 Refugees referred to Workforce Australian within the first 12 months

-Refugees who choose to be referred to Workforce Australia within the first 12 months remain eligible for the BTSR measure, and continue to be Centrelink managed.
-If the refugee no longer wishes to participate with a Workforce Australia provider, they need to contact their provider to request to be exited.
-The Centrelink Job Plan must remain in place, and the refugee must continue with the approved activity/ies as outlined in their Job Plan.
+Refugee customers who choose to be referred to Workforce Australia within the first 12 months remain eligible for the BTSR measure and continue to be Centrelink managed.
+If the refugee customer no longer wishes to participate with a Workforce Australia provider, they need to contact their provider to request to be exited.
+The Centrelink Job Plan must remain in place, and the refugee customer must continue with the approved activity/ies as outlined in their Job Plan.

-At the end of the Centrelink managed period, the refugee customer must attend the 12-month refugee circumstance review appointment with Services Australia.
+At the end of the 12 month period, refugee customers who were eligible for the BTSR measure must attend the 12-month Refugee Appointment with Services Australia.
 At this appointment, if the refugee customer is eligible, a compulsory referral is made to a Workforce Australia provider.

 The Resources page contains links to the Refugee Services intranet page and links to external websites.